aschetlin/lucid-bot/README.md

     $ pip install -r requirements.txt

-If you're using Linux, you should also make *main.py* execulable:
+If you're using Linux or MacOS, you should also make *main.py* execulable:

     $ chmod 777 ./main.py